RomaP28/natours/README.md

 ## Build

-Run `npm build` to compile and minify all .sass files to style.css after making all changes.
+Run `npm build` to compile and minify all .sass files to one style.css after making all changes.